justinlecorre/Cohort-Analysis/README.md

 Email marketing campaign

 - Develop an email campaign to retarget customers in the months following the holiday period
+- This could be a personalised email campaign to target seasonal buyers with emails tailored based on their particular behaviour
+- Such communication with customers based on their specific interests could increase retention beyond November

 Customer loyalty programme